This article has links to products and services we love, which we may make commission from.

 Walter Brown Arena

-The Walter Brown Arena (285 Babcock St) is some great indoor ice skating in Boston, especially if you’re a Boston University student.
+The Walter Brown Arena (285 Babcock St) offers some great indoor ice skating in Boston, especially if you’re a Boston University student.

 While open skating hours are limited during Boston University’s semesters, you can still head to the arena, rent some skates if you need them, and glide around on the ice.